 Have you ever wondered why humans are suffering from cancerous diseases on such a large scale lately?
 The reason is linked to chemicals and carcinogenic toxins.
 There are more than 50,000 chemicals that we use on daily basis.

-In one of their researches, Breast Cancer Fund stated that only 7% of chemicals have undergone toxicological screening.
+In one of their research papers, Breast Cancer Fund stated that only 7% of chemical cleaning solutions have undergone toxicological screening.
 The rest of the chemicals haven’t been tested for their potential adverse effects on a human body.